ameenalasady/uwoTimetableCSV/README.md

 ```

 2. Enter your Western University username and password when prompted.
+3. Complete your 2FA.
-3. The program will export your course timetable to a CSV file in the `output` directory.
+4. The program will export your course timetable to a CSV file in the `output` directory.
-4. Import the CSV file into your calendar app.
+5. Import the CSV file into your calendar app.

 ## Limitations